anagha-google/cloud-composer-setup-foundations/01-modules/06-secure-foundations-iteration2.md

 ```

-## 5. Create a VPC-SC perimeter around an existing set of services

-## 6. Create DNS entries from the host project
+## 5. Create DNS entries from the host project

 https://cloud.google.com/composer/docs/composer-2/configure-vpc-sc#connectivity_to_the_restrictedgoogleapiscom_endpoint
 ```